 The fact is, you can really lose a lot of money in commodities.
 Let’s assume that you have decided to eschew the futures market and go with what appears to be the safer ETF route.
 You should know that even this isn’t as secure as it appears.
 These funds are often structured as trusts rather than as mutual funds.
 Operationally, that makes little difference, but it means that these vehicles aren’t subject to the same regulatory requirements as other ETFs.
 It would be best to discuss the potential downside with a qualified financial professional.

-But you don’t need expert advice to know that the commodities market and the stock market tend to move in opposite directions.
+But you don’t need expert advice to know that the hard assets market and the stock market tend to move in opposite directions.
 If you are betting big on commodities, you are in essence betting big against stocks.
 The last time commodities peaked was in the early days of the Great Recession, and it was a very short-lived rally.
 If you got in and out at the optimal times, then you made a lot of money.
 But if you bought at the peak in 2008 and you’re still holding that position today, then you’ve lost more than two-thirds of your stake.

 According to a Yale University study, returns on investment in commodities have diluted as more retail investors have gotten into the game.